 From gentle wanders through ancient history to challenging mountain climbs with breathtaking views and legendary tales, there’s a mythical Ireland hiking trail for every adventurer.
 This guide introduces some of the most magical Irish trails, offering you practical tips alongside tales of gods, saints, and fairies – Welcome to Ireland!

-These hikes are more than just beautiful trails—they’re gateways into Ireland’s rich tapestry of myths, legends, and spiritual traditions.
+This list of best Irish hikes are more than just beautiful trails—they’re gateways into Ireland’s rich tapestry of myths, legends, and spiritual traditions.
 Let’s find the perfect Irish trail for you!

-Practical Info: Croagh Patrick Summit Hike (Most Popular Route)
+- Croagh Patrick Summit Hike (Most Popular Route)

 - Distance: ~7 km round trip